sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Basic_Concepts/Views/Problems_View/Adding_custom_error_message_filters_to_the_Problems_View.md

 {"title":"Adding custom error message filters to the Problems View","weight":"10"}

-# Adding custom error message filters to the Problems View

 This page explains how to create custom error message filters for your Problems View.

 ## Introduction